 - 6.1 Members of the ALT support and collaborate with the Chair in the overall administration and management of the ALAC. - 6.2 The ALT shall have no other explicit responsibilities and is not empowered to make substantive decisions on the part of the ALAC unless urgency or confidentiality precludes consulting the ALAC.
-In such a case, the decision needs to be ratified with the ALAC as soon as practical. - 6.3 All ALT Members must be ALAC Members. - 6.4 A person nominated for an ALT position does not need to be in the ALAC at the time of nomination but must have an expectation of being an ALAC Member after the next AAGM. - 6.5 Should a person selected as an ALT Member not be an ALAC Member after the upcoming AAGM, a new selection must be conducted. - 6.6 ALT Members are expected to participate in all ALT meetings, both face-to-face and teleconferences, and to the extent that such participation from time to time may not be possible, provide advance notice of the planned absence where practical. - 6.7 An ALAC Member occupying the role of Vice-Chair agrees to take on a heavier workload than the untitled ALT Members.
+In such a case, the decision needs to be ratified with the ALAC as soon as practical. - 6.3 Paragraph 6.2 notwithstanding, the ALAC may, from time to time, assign specific responsibilities or tasks to the ALT. - 6.4 All ALT Members must be ALAC Members. - A person nominated for an ALT position does not need to be in the ALAC at the time of nomination but must have an expectation of being an ALAC Member after the next AAGM. - 6.6 Should a person selected as an ALT Member not be an ALAC Member after the upcoming AAGM, a new selection must be conducted. - 6.7 ALT Members are expected to participate in all ALT meetings, both face-to-face and teleconferences, and to the extent that such participation from time to time may not be possible, provide advance notice of the planned absence where practical. - 6.8 An ALAC Member occupying the role of Vice-Chair agrees to take on a heavier workload than the untitled ALT Members.